Climate change denial: What's really behind it?

 For example, a frequent flyer might dismiss the impact of their travel on the climate by assuming their actions make no significant difference or by doubting the evidence for human-caused climate change altogether.

+A common hypothesis has been that climate change denial stems from a form of self-deception where individuals rationalize their behaviors to avoid cognitive dissonance.

-Professor Florian Zimmermann, an economist at the University of Bonn, explained that motivated reasoning allows individuals to maintain a positive self-image while continuing harmful behaviors.
-This study aimed to explore whether this psychological mechanism contributes to climate change denial.
+Professor Florian Zimmermann, an economist at the University of Bonn, expounded on this thought process that allows individuals to maintain a positive self-image while continuing harmful behaviors.

-In the experiment, participants were divided into two groups with an option involving a $20 donation.
-One group had the choice to allocate the money between two organizations fighting climate change, while the other could keep the money for themselves.
+“We call this thought process ‘motivated reasoning,’” says Professor Florian Zimmermann, an economist at the University of Bonn and Research Director at IZA.

+Zimmermann and his colleague Lasse Stötzer conducted a series of online experiments with a representative sample of 4,000 US adults.

 Nearly half of the participants in the latter group chose to keep the money, which led researchers to question whether this choice was justified through subsequent denial of climate change.